 - Require clients and customers to wear facial coverings while on the premises.

 - Conduct pre-shift or pre-appointment health checks to determine whether the individual has been diagnosed with or experienced COVID-19 symptoms or has been in close contact with someone who has been diagnosed with or experienced COVID-19 symptoms during the previous 14 days.
-More information about pre-appointment health checks can be found here.

 - Install handwashing stations and hand sanitizer dispensers in the workspace, particularly in communal areas.